teksite/laravel-filemanager/README.md

->You can use the backend endpoints to build your own frontend file browse
+> You can use the backend endpoints to build your own frontend file browse

+## Philosophy

+This package provides the core file management layer and intentionally avoids forcing a specific workflow.
+You own the final implementation.

+Choose your preferred image processors, frontend frameworks, queues, and integrations.
 # Support

 If you encounter a bug, have a feature request, or need help using the package, feel free to open an issue or contact us.

 ## Author